Wintlink/Youtify/README.md

 - 🖥️ **Modern GUI** - Simple and intuitive, no command line needed
 - 💾 **Config saving** - Your credentials are stored locally
 - 📊 **Real-time logging** - Track the sync progress live

+You want to create a shared playlist with your friends ?
+This is the easy and reliable way to do so !

+This is one of my first project to be published, so if you have any recommandation or tips I would be happy to hear about it !

 ## 📸 Overview